jadounrahul/kartsnms/doc/Developing/Creating-Documentation.md

 pip install mkdocs mkdocs-exclude mkdocs-material mkdocs-macros-plugin mkdocs-minify-plugin mkdocs-redirects
 ```
 If you encounter permissions issues, these might be reoslved by using the
-user option, with whatever user you are building as, e.g. `-u librenms`
+user option, with whatever user you are building as, e.g. `-u kartsnms`

-2. A configuration file for building LibreNMS docs is already included in the
+2. A configuration file for building KartsNMS docs is already included in the
-distribution: `/opt/librenms/mkdocs.yml`.
+distribution: `/opt/kartsnms/mkdocs.yml`.
 The various configuration
 directives are documented
 [here](https://www.mkdocs.org/user-guide/configuration/).

-3. Build from the librenms base directory: `cd /opt/librenms`.
+3. Build from the kartsnms base directory: `cd /opt/kartsnms`.

 4. Building is simple: